cambridge-alpha-team/node-cubelets/README.md

 What are Cubelets?
 ==================

 Cubelets are magnetic blocks that can be snapped together to make an endless variety of robots.
-You can communicate with and program them in node.js.
+You can communicate with and program them in node.js with a Bluetooth Cubelet.

 Connect
 =======